Club Foot 2-28-05 Pete Ramey with 2018 edits

 Voluntary Pain Contracture

 Very often, pathologically upright hooves are caused by a horse moving to avoid pain.
 The result of this will often be increased musculature on the “club” side.
 Any of the problems in the back of the foot discussed in my Navicular article (www.hoofrehab.com ) or many other injuries, advanced thrush or improper trimming can cause a horse to continually land toe-first on one or more hooves.
 The heels react by “reaching” for the ground and becoming more upright.
-Again, identify the real problem and work to correct it while simply trusting the callused sole plane and for heel-first impact on each individual hoof while trimming.
-The heels will almost lower themselves as you fix the real problem (Read Heel Height – the Deciding Factor).
+Again, identify the real problem and work to correct it while simply trusting the callused sole plane and prioritizing heel-first impact on each individual hoof while trimming.
+The heels will almost lower themselves as you fix the real problem (Read Heel Height – the Deciding Factor for details).

 Involuntary Pain Contracture

 Recently, I worked a chronic case with severe flexor contracture.
 The horse constantly stood on its tiptoes and sometimes knuckled over onto the front of its pasterns to rest.
 I trimmed, padded and applied hoof casts to the horse about eight times at three week intervals (sadly we then decided to put her down).
 The attending veterinarian was performing a palmar digital nerve block for each trim/shoeing, and as soon as the block would take effect, the horse would settle down onto her heels.
 This proved (to me) that foot pain alone can cause reflexive flexor contracture.